tobiasjcat/WildBeyond/health.md

 4gp and a rope of jump

 ## Equipment
+- Mind sharpener
+-- 1d4 daily (long-rest) charges to turn a failed concentration save into a success.
 - Scale mail armor (disadvantage to stealth)
 - Thieves's Tools as a part of kit of tools
 - Disguise kit
+- A potion that either heals/cures disease/removes curse
 - A deck of cards
 - Carnival Uniform (greasy overalls)
 - Potion of revivify